net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/1-Vessel Attributes/PartValidation Parameter.md

 Parameter to provide validation over a vessel's parts.
-The PartValidation module can be used in two different modes - simple and extende.
+The PartValidation module can be used in two different modes - simple and extended.
 In the simple mode, simply provide the parameters to filter on, as in the following example:

 <pre>
 PARAMETER